SMIL-AI/VISTA/README.md

 ![Demo Preview](assets/demo.gif)

 # 🔥News
-- [2025/07/30] We released our SFT dataset, model, training, and evaluation code.
+- [2025/07/30] We released our data process script, model, training, and evaluation code.
 Welcome to download and explore them.

 <br>